Moral psychology: Moral identity

 Moral identity refers to the importance of morality to a person's identity, typically construed as either a trait-like individual difference, or set of chronically accessible schemas.
 There are considered to be two main levels of perspective on moral identity.
 One of them the trait-based perspective theory where certain personality traits are triggered during moral situations.
 The second perspective is the socio-cognitive perspective where these moral identities are a "self-schema" that will occur due to the social environment.
 Moral identity is theorized to be one of the key motivational forces connecting moral reasoning to moral behavior, as suggested by a 2016 meta-analysis reporting that moral identity is positively (albeit only modestly) associated with moral behavior.
-Although moral identity mainly focuses on a moral action there is sometimes "moral disengagement" that will take place too reduce the negative consequences of an action or lack of action.
+Although moral identity mainly focuses on a moral action there is sometimes "moral disengagement" that will take place to reduce the negative consequences of an action or lack of action.